Sbonsor/LoKi/README.md

 - Psi: central concentration (required).

 ### Options
-- scale: Set to True in order to scale output into Hénon units (Optional, default = False, not implemented yet).
-- project: Set to True in order to provide density and velocity dispersion profiles in projection (Optional, default = False, not implemented yet).
 - max_r: Maximum radius to integrate the solution to Poisson's equation up to (Optional, default = 1e9).
 - ode_atol: Absolute tolerance for the ODE solver (Optional, default = 1e-10).
 - ode_rtol: Relative tolerance for the ODE solver (Optional, default = 1e-8).